-Files from the Internet and from other potentially unsafe locations can contain viruses, worms, or other kinds of malware that can harm your computer.
+Files from the Internet and from other potentially unsafe locations can contain viruses, worms, or other kinds of malware, which can harm your computer.
 To help protect your computer, files from these potentially unsafe locations are opened in Protected View.
-By using Protected View, you can read a file and see its contents while reducing the risks.
+By using Protected View, you can read a file and inspect its contents while reducing the risks that can occur.

-- On the Open dialog box, click the arrow next to the Open button.
+- On the Open dialog box, click the arrow on the Open button.

-- From the list, click Open in Protected View.
+- From the list, select Open in Protected View.

-If you must read the file, and don't have to edit it, you can remain in Protected View.
-If you know the file is from a trustworthy source, and you want to edit, save, or print the file, you can exit Protected View.
-After you leave Protected View, it becomes a trusted document.
+If you just want to read a file (and you don’t need to change it), you can stay in Protected View.
+If you know the file is from a trustworthy source, and you want to change, save, or print the file, you can exit Protected View.
+After you leave Protected View, the file will become a trusted document.